 Stop the Enablers.
 Perpetrators of genocide and mass atrocities cannot succeed without the support of other governments and corporations.
-We follow the money, garnering the strength of investors through our Conflict Risk Network and applying public pressure to shame and stop companies and governments that finance mass violence.
+We follow the money and apply public pressure to shame and stop companies and governments that finance mass violence.
 We call to account any nation that would welcome or reward a perpetrator of mass atrocity.

 Make human rights and genocide prevention core values in U.S. foreign policy.
 In April 2012, President Barack Obama announced a series of actions to ensure the United States is better able to prevent and respond to genocide and mass atrocities.
 The landmark announcement came after years of pressure from activists and organizations working to ensure that the United States’ failure to adequately respond to past atrocities will not be repeated.

 Atrocities Prevention Board

 The creation of the Atrocity Prevention Board will provide additional tools and options as the U.S. government responds to ongoing atrocities in places like Syria and Sudan.
 In the long term, the government will be better able to recognize warning signs and prevent the outbreak of atrocities before they start.

 This action by President Obama will begin a process that should prioritize atrocity prevention at the highest levels of the U.S. government, eliminating bureaucratic delays and ensuring better inter-agency coordination.
 However, the effectiveness of these efforts depends on us — ongoing pressure from American activists will be critical to ensure these new tools and structures are implemented and applied to make a real difference.